julia4ta/tutorials/Series 02/Files/readme.md

+# Reviewbrah Data Set (reviewbrah.csv)

+This data set contains publicly available data collected from the YouTube channel TheReportofTheWeek for food reviews uploaded from 2012 through 2020.

+Disclaimer: This data set is for entertainment purposes only.
+No claims are being made regarding its accuracy.

-Notes pertaining to the column headers in the reviewbrah.csv file:
+Notes pertaining to the column headers:

 "length" is the length of the YouTube video in minutes and seconds.